Earsuit/Matrix/README.txt

   Feedback and contribution is welcome!

   Version 1.2
   * Now it can perform mixed calculation with scalars.
+    But you need to ensure the dimension of the matrix is 1 for plus and minus.

   Version 1.1
   * Improved the processing speed, it becomes more efficient.